 • pain in muscles, joints.

-The signs of a herpes infection are individual, and to find out why a white sore suddenly got out, if a person feels completely healthy, sometimes even doctors do not immediately succeed.
-The clinical picture of the disease can become more complicated, supplemented by nausea, sleep disturbance, swelling of the eyes, and the appearance of a runny nose.
+Signs of a herpes infection vary from person to person, and sometimes even doctors do not immediately manage to find out why a white sore appears if a person feels completely healthy.
+The clinical picture of the disease may become more complicated and may include nausea, sleep disturbance, swelling of the eyes, and a runny nose.

-Sores, not limited to the oral cavity, spread to the auricles, face and hands.
-But more often they are found on the lips, tongue, gums and the inside of the cheeks.
-Bubbles can be solitary, small in size and not cause concern.
+Sores, not limited to the oral cavity, spread to the ears, face and hands.
+But they are more often found on the lips, tongue, gums and inside cheeks The bubbles may be single, small in size and not cause concern.

-As a rule, the patient's suffering ends safely in 7-14 days, the erosion heals, and the virus becomes latent and remains in the body.
+As a rule, the patient’s torment ends safely after 7-14 days, the erosion heals, and the virus turns into latent form and remains in the body.

 The appearance of white spots on the gums occurs with leukoplakia.
-In this disease, the gum mucosa becomes keratinized under the influence of constantly acting factors:
+With this disease, the gum mucosa becomes keratinized under the influence of constantly acting factors:

 • mechanical - an incorrectly placed filling, a tooth destroyed by caries;